Macau entry requirements for UK travellers: What visa or documents do you need?

 • If you're planning to return to Hong Kong or head into mainland China later, you'll need to meet their specific immigration requirements.

-⚠️ Things to Know Before Traveling to Macau
+⚠️ Things to Know Before Travelling to Macau

 Backpack in a security tray at the airport, undergoing hand luggage screening before the flight.